macrosynergy/dataquery-api/README.md

 1. OAuth Credentials (Client ID and Client Secret) from [JPMorgan Developer Portal](https://developer.jpmorgan.com/) with access to the DataQuery API.

-1. Python 3.8+
+2. Python 3.8+

-1. An active internet connection
+3. An active internet connection

+4. A computer with 1GB+ RAM, and atleast 5GB of free disk space for the full dataset.

 ## Setting up: